bharatnainani/sftp-server/bash-script/README.md

 ```

 ## For Production
-We can also write lambda function that will trigger when somone upload file and then tha lambda function will call the sftp server and do required action
+I recommencd for Production the best solution for this is lambda fucntion.
+As we can get notification on slack and email.
+As when someone upload file to s3 bucket the lambda will get trigger and we will get notification

 ##  Prerequisites